Alcohol in New Zealand: Special events

 Under New Zealand law, pubs looking to operate after the 3-4am liquor sales ban will have to apply for special licensing from their local board.

 Licensing trusts

 Licensing trusts, under New Zealand law, are community-owned companies with a monopoly on the development of premises licensed for the sale of alcoholic beverages and associated accommodation in an area.

 Thirty licensing trusts were established between 1944 and 1975.
 They were strongly supported by ministers Peter Fraser and Rex Mason.

+Sale and supply to minors

+The minimum purchase age for alcohol in New Zealand is 18 years.
+Legally, anyone purchasing alcohol must have valid photo identification on them, however in practice, identification is only requested from people who appear under 25.
+There are three approved forms of photo identification: a passport from any country, a New Zealand driver licence, or a 18+ card or Kiwi Access Card issued by Hospitality New Zealand.

+Police, alcohol licensing and health authorities regularly check seller's compliance with the minimum purchase age by conducting random controlled purchase operations (CPOs).
+In a CPO, a volunteer aged between 15 and 17 attempts to purchase alcohol from a seller without identification.
+Sellers who fail a CPO (i.e. those who sell alcohol to the volunteer) are liable to prosecution.
+The person selling or serving the alcohol can be fined up to $2,000, while duty managers can be fined up to $10,000 and have their manager's certificate suspended for 28 days.
+The licensee can also be fined up to $10,000, and have their liquor licence suspended, prohibiting them from selling alcohol for up to seven days.

+Alcohol may only be lawfully supplied to people under 18 by their parents or legal guardians, or by a third-party with the express consent of the minor's parents or legal guardians.
+People who unlawfully supply alcohol to minors, or do so in an irresponsible manner, may be fined up to $2,000.

+Harm

+Alcohol causes significant harm in New Zealand, with Māori and Pacific peoples and young people being disproportionately impacted.

 Beer production

 Beer is the most popular alcoholic drink in New Zealand, accounting for 63% of available alcohol for sale.
 New Zealand is ranked 21st in beer consumption per capita, at around 75.5 litres per person per annum.
 The vast majority of beer produced in New Zealand is a type of lager, either pale or amber in colour, and between 4%–5% alcohol by volume.